 However, for girls, there are exceptions.
 A girl who has had her first flowering (i.e. first menstruation) is considered to be fit for both marriage and consumation of the marriage.
 Most highborn girls have their first flowering at the age of twelve or thirteen, bringing them in a somewhat ambigious position.
 They are considered to be "part child, part woman", and can be referred to as a "maid" or "maiden", and, even if she has not yet reached the age of sixteen, a "woman grown".

 Young boys can be sent away for fosterage to other noble families.
 While there are exceptions (e.g., Quentyn Martell), it appears that boys who have reached the age of majority are free to go where they like, thereby ending their fosterage.

-Marriage customs vary considerably between the lands and major faiths, i.e. followers of the old gods, the Faith of the Seven, R'hllor, and the Drowned God.
-All appear to be religious ceremonies between one man and one woman (who should not be more closely related than first cousins), involving the exchange of vows in the presence of particular sacred witnesses e.g. a septon (for the Faith of the Seven), a heart tree (for the old gods), or a priest or priestess (in case of the Drowned God or R'hllor).
-The wedding is followed by a feast, where the bride and groom eat and drink with everyone.
+Marriage customs vary considerably between the lands and major faiths, though all appear to be religious ceremonies between one man and one woman (who should not be more closely related than first cousins).
+Wedding ceremonies involve the exchange of vows in the presence of particular sacred witnesses, and are followed by a feast, where the bride and groom eat and drink with everyone.
 Afterwards, the bedding takes place, where the marriage is consummated.

 Lords in Westeros once had the right to the first night, the custom of bedding newly-wed women before their husbands.
 Queen Alysanne convinced King Jaehaerys I to abolish it, but it is still practiced illegally in some parts of the north.